luehrsenheinrich/wp-theme-boilerplate/README.md

 ### Test Release

-- [ ] If you do not want to use the update server skip this step and remove the GitHub action
-- [ ] Make sure the release workflow on GitHub actions is configured properly
-- [ ] Add the secrets for `FTP_USERNAME` and `FTP_PASSWORD` (ask your sysop)
-- [ ] Add a GitHub access token to your `.env` file in the root of the repository
 - [ ] Add a 0.0.2 release by running `npm run release` in your terminal
-- [ ] Check the server if the theme package has been deployed
+- [ ] Check if the release has been created and uploaded in the GitHub release section

 ### Finishing touches